Eid mubarak! President Kovind, PM Modi and Naidu extend greetings to nation

 New Delhi, Aug 16: It's celebration time all across the globe today.
 August 12 marks the holy celebrations of Eid ul-Adha 2019, a festival that honours the sacrifice of Ibrahim, the Messenger in Islam.

-President Ram Nath Kovind greeted the people on the eve of Idu'l Zuha saying the festivalsymbolises "love, fraternity and service to humanity".
+President Ram Nath Kovind greeted the people on the eve of Idu'l Zuha saying the festival symbolises "love, fraternity and service to humanity".

 In his message, the President said on the occasion of Idu'l Zuha, he offers his greetings and good wishes to all fellow citizens, especially the "Muslim brothers and sisters in India and abroad".